 Indigo Volunteers was founded in 2012 by Holly Penalver in response to the steep fees, dubious marketing practices, and questionable projects she had encountered whilst volunteering abroad.
-Holly had been keen to get involved and find a more ethical way to organise volunteering since first coming across these malpractices back in 2009.
+Holly had been keen to get involved and find a more ethical way to organise volunteering since first encountering these malpractices back in 2009.
 Now working as a paediatric nurse, she identified a small health clinic in Malawi and organised a volunteering placement for her and her colleagues.
 The trip confirmed two things: local grassroots projects had great interest in the assistance of independently placed volunteers, while Holly’s colleagues and friends were inspired to come out and help.
-Back home, she started her own non-profit volunteer matchmaking organisation; Indigo was born.
+Back home, she started her own non-profit volunteering matchmaking organisation; Indigo was born.

 With the support of Holly’s dedicated friends and family, Indigo identified several projects across East Africa and started organising placements for a handful of brave applicants.
 Gradually, more countries and projects were added to the website, and more aspiring volunteers signed up.
 The 2015 refugee crisis proved a catalyst for a sudden growth spurt, yielding an unprecedented demand for immediate independent emergency aid on European soil.
-The team moved out to Greece in 2016, joining ranks with Help Refugees to provide on-the-ground volunteer coordination and project support at several crisis hotspots in Greece, Serbia and Bosnia.
+Our team moved out to Greece in 2016, joining ranks with Help Refugees to provide on-ground volunteer coordination and project support at several crisis hotspots in Greece, Serbia and Bosnia.
 Indigo has been present in the field ever since, placing over 1800 volunteers to well-over 80 partner projects along the refugee route.